teiid/teiid-tools/arche-types/preparser-archetype/src/main/resources/archetype-resources/kits/README.md

-TEIID UDF Arche Type
+TEIID Preparser Arche Type
 ================

-This maven project is use to create the TEIID UDF archetype, which then can be used to generate a new java project.
+This maven project is use to create the TEIID Preparser archetype, which then can be used to generate a new java project.

-When the udf project is generated, you will end up with the following structure:
+When the preparser project is generated, you will end up with the following structure:

--  ${udf_artifactID}
+-  ${preparser_artifactID}
 	|-	kits
 		|-	wildfly
 			|-	cli-scripts
-				|-	add-module-__udf-name__.cli
+				|-	add-module-__preparser-name__.cli
 			|-	modules
-				|-	${module-location}
+				|-	${package}
-					|-	__udf-name__
+					|-	__preparser-name__
 						|-	main
 							|-	module.xml
 		|-	wildfly-dist.xml